sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-04.md

             return new Tuple<List<Message>, List<DebugLog>>(new List<Message>(), new List<DebugLog>());
         }
     }
 ```

 The final folder structure for `ChatInfrastructure` project should look like below.

 ![ChatInfrastructure final folder](./media/module-04/chatinfrastucture-folder-after.png)

 ## Activity 5: Test your Work

 In the previous module we tested each agent independently.
-With the code  changes in this module we should now be able to orchestrate and  multi agent chat where agent selection is automated based on the SelectionStrategy and agent prompts.
+With the code changes in this module we should now be able to orchestrate a multi-agent chat where agent selection is automated based on the SelectionStrategy and agent prompts.
 Lets go ahead and test if the code works as expected.

 ### 1. Start the ChatAPI